Ariston Group

-Ariston Holding NV is an Italian corporation that produces heating systems and related products, marketed mainly under the Ariston, Chaffoteaux, Elco, Racold, Régent, Atag, NTI, HTP, Cuenod, Ecoflam and Thermowatt brands.
+Ariston Holding N.V. (formerly known as Merloni TermoSanitari S.p.A., Ariston Thermo S.p.A. and Ariston Thermo Holding S.p.A.), known simply as Ariston, is an Italian multinational operating in the thermal comfort sector, active in the production of solutions for space and water heating, burners and components.

+Founded in 1975 through the split of Industrie Merloni into several companies, it is headquartered in Fabriano, the Merloni family's traditional home.

+It has been listed on the Milan Stock Exchange since November 2021.

 History

-1930-2009: Industrie Merloni
+1975-2009: Merloni TermoSanitari

 In 1930, Aristide Merloni founded Industrie Merloni in the Marches and began producing scales.

 The production of electric water heaters started in 1960 with the launch of the brand Ariston.

+In 1975 Industrie Merloni split into several companies, including Merloni TermoSanitari (MTS Group) and Merloni Elettrodomestici.

 During the 1980s the company started manufacturing boilers.

 During the 1990s the company opened its first branches in Eastern Europe and Asia.
 It also acquired Racold, India's largest water heaters' manufacturer, and opened its first wholly owned plant in China.

 In 2001, Industrie Merloni acquired the heating and burner companies Chaffoteaux, Elco, Cuenod and Rendamax.

-In 2004–2005, Industrie Merloni inaugurated new plants in Hanoi and St Petersburg, and completed the acquisition of the Italian heating systems company Ecoflam.
+In 2005 Merloni Elettrodomestici changed its name into Indesit Company.

-Since 2009: Ariston Thermo
+2009-present: Ariston

-In 2009, the company (until then part of MTS Group) changed its name to Ariston Thermo.
-It acquired the heat pumps company Termogamma SA in 2008, the water heating systems Swiss companies Cipag SA and Domotec AG in 2011, and the Italian heating company DhE in 2013.
+In 2009, the company changed its name to Ariston Thermo Group.
+It acquired the heat pumps company Termogamma in 2008, the water heating systems Swiss companies Cipag and Domotec in 2011, and the Italian heating company DhE in 2013.
 A joint-venture was launched in Uzbekistan to launch distribution in this country.

 In 2014, Ariston Thermo acquired the water heaters South African company Heat Tech Geysers, inaugurated an electric water heater factory in Vietnam, and acquired the heating industry Dutch company ATAG Heating.
-In 2015, it acquired the heating Danish company Gastech-Energi A/S, and inaugurated a 10,000 m^{2} logistics center in Vsevolozhsk near St. Petersburg. in 2016, it acquired the condensing boilers Canadian company NY Thermal Inc.
+In 2015, it acquired the heating Danish company Gastech-Energi, and inaugurated a 10,000 m^{2} logistics center in Vsevolozhsk near St. Petersburg. in 2016, it acquired the condensing boilers Canadian company NY Thermal.

 During 2017 the Group completed two further acquisitions, one in the United States of America, where in August Ariston Thermo acquired HTP, a leading company in this market for thermal comfort solutions, and the other in Israel in October acquiring ATMOR Group, a leading company in the technology of electric instantaneous water heaters.

+In 2021 changed its name to Ariston Group and has been listed on the Milan Stock Exchange.